 “But they have pumped billions into this program and they’re certainly optimistic,” he said, noting upcoming missions are already lined up.
 “If this is a good test flight and they can ramp it up, I think they will provide some competition, but it’s gonna take some time.”

-Like Falcon 9 rockets, New Glenn is built to be reusable too and Blue Origin will attempt to land the rocket booster on its first launch
+Like Falcon 9 rockets, New Glenn is built to be reusable, too, and Blue Origin attempted to land the rocket booster on its first launch.

 Harwood agreed it’s a bold goal for a maiden flight.